Same-day service if available ⭐⭐⭐⭐⭐ 5-Star Rated on Google & Yelp 📞 (773) 558-3332

 5 Signs Your Dishwasher Needs Repair — Chicago Homeowner Guide

 A dishwasher that's struggling will usually tell you something is wrong before it fully breaks down.
-Catching those signals early — dirty dishes, unusual sounds, water on the floor — can be the difference between a $150 repair and a $1,200 replacement.
+Catching those signals early — dirty dishes, unusual sounds, water on the floor — means a smaller repair and avoids a full replacement.
 Here are the 5 signs Chicago homeowners most commonly see before a dishwasher fails.

 1. Dishes Come Out Dirty or Gritty